LarsNorlander/dev-diary/README.md

 ### 6:58 PM

 Today I spent my time playing around with Flexbox and Grids to position the items on my tribute page.
 It's starting to show what each may be best used for given a particular thing you'd like to do.
 Now that I'm trying to explain it, it's actually kinda hard.
 I just have a bit of a sense of when to use which and, well, it might be wrong.
 I'll see.

+## June 24, 2018

+### 2:46 PM

+I've finished up aligning everything and now I'm experimenting with web fonts.
+It's kinda tough getting something that looks great together.
+Once I finish up with all the design work, I'll try making it more responsive.
+The current design only works for mobile and is abysmal for desktop.